Branded, Remanufactured and Compatible Printer Cartridges FAQs

-Is there a quality difference between OEM and none OEM cartridges?
+Is there a quality different between OEM and non-OEM cartridges?

 There shouldn’t be any visible difference between the cartridges unless you are wanting to carry out high volume, high quality printing (see section in brochure on the best type of cartridge for your needs).

 What are the environmental benefits of each type of cartridge?